EEN421/EEN421.github.io/_posts/From-RSS-Noise-to-CISO-Signal:-Automating-Cyber-Threat-Intelligence-That-Actually-Matters.md

 In this post, we’ll walk through a practical, opinionated n8n workflow that does exactly that.
 It aggregates high-signal cybersecurity RSS feeds, normalizes and deduplicates overlapping stories, prioritizes what matters, and translates raw reporting into a concise, CISO-ready briefing using Google Gemini—delivered straight into Discord in a format people will actually read.

 This isn’t a novelty project or a demo bot.
-It’s a repeatable system designed to answer a single uncomfortable question every day: *If this is the only security update leadership reads today… is it enough?*
+It’s a repeatable system designed to answer a single question every day: *If this is the only security update leadership reads today… is it enough?*

 <br/>